 A defendant or his/her attorney may request and be granted one continuance to the next scheduled court date as long as witnesses have not been subpoenaed.
 Please call the Municipal Court Clerk to request a continuance.
+Continuances shall be submitted no later than twenty-four (24) hours prior to the scheduled court date.
 Additional continuances will only be granted by the Judge and will require a personal appearance in Court.
 Failure to appear in court or continue your court summons by the assigned court date will result in the issuance of a warrant for your arrest.

 If you have received a ticket for an ordinance violation listed on the Schedule of Fines, you may follow the instructions below to plead guilty prior to your court date and avoid appearing in court.

 - Sign the Appearance, Plea of Guilty, and Waiver on the back of the Ticket/Summons you received

 - Pay the designated Fine and Court Costs by either Cash, Money Order, or Debit/Credit Card.
 Court costs for each case are set by Missouri State Law and must be included even if you do not personally appear in Court.